skelpo/angular2-smart-table/README.md

 ## Minimal Setup Example

-First thing you need to do is to import the ngx-smart-table directives into your component.
+First thing you need to do is to import the angular2-smart-table directives into your component.

 ```

-import { NgxSmartTableModule } from 'ngx-smart-table';
+import { Angular2SmartTableModule } from 'angular2-smart-table';

 ```